joel-wong-aws/deadline-cloud-for-keyshot/README.md

 1. Windows-only: install the submitter using the official Deadline Cloud submitter installer
 2. Windows or Mac: manually install the submitter

-For most setups, you will also need to install the [Deadline Cloud monitor](deadline-cloud-monitor).
+For most setups, you will also need to install the [Deadline Cloud monitor][deadline-cloud-monitor].

 ### Install the submitter using the official Deadline Cloud submitter installer

-The [official Deadline Cloud submitter installer](deadline-cloud-submitter) for Windows includes the KeyShot submitter.
+The [official Deadline Cloud submitter installer][deadline-cloud-submitter] for Windows includes the KeyShot submitter.
 After installing, you can access the submitter in the KeyShot interface via `Window` > `Scripting Console` > `Scripts` > `Submit to AWS Deadline Cloud` > `Run`.

 ### Manually installing the submitter